 - Whether you are requesting a top level URL (portalized or nonportalized sites) or the creation of a virtual directory (portalized sites only) that you may use to make your own virtual directory friendly URLs.

 Both top level URLs and virtual directory URLS are modified every Thursday afternoon, between 1:00pm and 3:00pm.
 To ensure your URL is enabled in time, please submit your request no later than Friday of the previous week.
 If this timeframe doesn't fit your schedule, simply create a temporary "coming soon" page that can be replaced with your actual content.

 If you are requesting a top level friendly URL for a new server, that server must have an actual server (or host) name to point to.
 Please see ITD's domain name service for advice and directions for getting a host name for a server.

-Information provided by the Information Technology Division, Mass.Gov Office.
-Last reviewed: June 10, 2009.
+Information provided by the Massachusetts Office of Information Technology, Mass.Gov Office.
+Last reviewed: September 23, 2016.